kutruff/nimbit/README.md

 */
 ```

-You can also retrieve the list of options as a tuple with the `.options` property:
+You can also retrieve the list of options as a tuple with the `.shape` property:

 ```ts
 FishEnum.options; // ["Salmon", "Tuna", "Trout"];
 ```

-## Native enums
+## (TODO) Native enums

 Zod enums are the recommended approach to defining and validating enums.
 But if you need to validate against an enum from a third-party library (or you don't want to rewrite your existing enums) you can use `z.nativeEnum()`.